Phlebotomy Career Overview

 Other duties include:

 - Handling of phone calls from both patients and doctors for fixing appointments, and keeping in regular contact with both physicians and nurses.

 - Meticulous record keeping

 - Verifying all patient information

 - Data entry

-- Picking up or dropping off specimens in a specified location.
+- Picking up or dropping off specimens at a specified location.

-Finally, a phlebotomist in Bridgeview IL 60455 must be familiar with the laws associated with drug testing so that they can provide accurate instructions to patients.
+Finally, a phlebotomist in Bridgeview IL 60455 must be knowledgeable about the laws connected with drug testing so that they can provide accurate instructions to patients.

-If you are interested in becoming a phlebotomist, then you need to look at all these aspects of a phlebotomist’s job.
-As you can see from the job duties of a phlebotomist, one has to be responsible, practical, gentle, patient and tolerant, able to pay attention to details, able to relate to patients and set them at ease and able to follow instructions and procedures.
+If you are interested in becoming a phlebotomist, then you need to check at all these aspects of a phlebotomist’s job.
+As you can see from the job duties of a phlebotomist, one needs to be responsible, practical, gentle, patient and tolerant, able to pay attention to details, able to relate to patients and set them at ease and able to follow instructions and procedures.